-- (a) Where not otherwise limited by law, this ordinance applies after final stabilization to a site of land disturbing construction activity meeting any of the criteria in this paragraph, unless the site is otherwise exempt under paragraph (b). - (a) Except as provided under paragraph (b), this ordinance applies to the following. - 1.
-A post construction site with 1 or more acres of land disturbing construction activity - (b) Exemptions: A site that meets any of the criteria in this paragraph is exempt from the requirements of this ordinance. - 1.
-A post construction site that had 1 or more acres of land disturbing construction activity. - 2.
-A site that meets any of the criteria in this paragraph is exempt from the requirements of this ordinance. - I. A post-construction site with less than 10% connected imperviousness based on complete development of the post-construction site, provided the cumulative area of all parking lots and rooftops is less than one acre.
-However, the exemption of this paragraph does not include exemption from the protective area standard of this ordinance. - 2.
-Nonpoint discharges from agricultural facilities and practices.
-Agricultural facilities and practices. - 3.
+- (a) Where not otherwise limited by law, this ordinance applies after final stabilization to a site of land disturbing construction activity meeting any of the criteria in this paragraph, unless the site is otherwise exempt under paragraph (b). - (b) Exemptions:

+- 1. A post construction site that had 1 or more acres of land disturbing construction activity. - 2.
+A site that meets any of the criteria in this paragraph is exempt from the requirements of this ordinance. - 3.
+A post-construction site with less than 10% connected imperviousness based on complete development of the post-construction site, provided the cumulative area of all parking lots and rooftops is less than one acre. - 4.
+Nonpoint discharges from agricultural facilities and practices. - 5.
 Underground utility construction but not including the construction of any above ground structures associated with utility construction. - (c) Notwithstanding the applicability requirements in paragraph (a), this ordinance applies to post-construction sites of any size that, in the opinion of the Director of Public Works or his designee, is likely to result in runoff that exceeds the safe capacity of the existing drainage facilities or receiving body of water, that causes undue channel erosion, that increases water pollution by scouring or the transportation of particulate matter or that endangers property or public safety.